orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 This is a draft document and may be updated, replaced or obsoleted at any time.
 It is inappropriate to cite this document as other than a work in progress.
 Publication of this document as a draft does not imply endorsement by the Eclipse Foundation, Open Regulatory Working Group Members, or contributors.

-## Obligations of Open Source Stewards
+## Introduction

 Open Source Stewards are defined in the CRA as a separate group of actors, different from Manufacturers.
 A Steward must be a legal person
-(a registered legal entity such as a for-profit or non-profit company, a foundation, etc) and is also different from the Open Source Project itself.
+(a [registered legal entity](https://cra.orcwg.org/faq/stewards/who-can-be-steward/) such as a for-profit or non-profit company, a foundation, etc).
+It should be distinguished from the Open Source Project itself.

+This is a new economic actor introduced by the CRA.
+The role of Open Source Stewards distinguishes Open Source actors who do not monetize the software they produce from Manufacturers who do.
+It imposes a lighter regulatory burden on Stewards and reduces the risks they would face in the event of non-compliance.

+However, most Open Source projects today, especially small ones, [do not have a steward](https://cra.orcwg.org/faq/stewards/do-all-projects-have-stewards/).
+Obligations listed in this document do not apply to them.

+This document does not elaborate on the criteria for determining whether and how an organization qualifies as a Steward for a given Project, nor if an organization is a Steward or a Manufacturer.
+For more information, refer to questions in the [ORCWG FAQ](https://github.com/orcwg/cra-hub/blob/main/faq.md#open-source-software-stewards).

+## Obligations of Open Source Stewards

 Under the CRA, Stewards have specific obligations related to Open Source projects they are Stewards for.